 Hi there!

-So you are going to Everglades National Park!
+So you want to go to Everglades National Park!

 When I think of the Everglades, I also think of mosquitoes.
 There were certainly bugs, but I personally did not consider mosquitoes or other bugs to be an issue with the things I did when I did them.
 (And I do not like bugs.)